5 Absolutely Stunning Ideas for Using Seasonal Seed Pods in Your Fall Decor

 Massachusetts floral designer Karin Lidbeck-Brent is always searching for interesting things to use in her arrangements.
 To add a unique, non-blooming touch, she likes to collect seed pods from garden, meadow, and roadside plants each fall.
 "We pass attractive pods every day but tend to look for pretty flowers and not so much for brown and dried things," she says.
 Seed pods may not be the most traditional choice for fall floral arrangements, but they can be just as striking as colorful zinnias or mums.
 Rather than bright colors, seed pods can liven up your fall decor with their intriguing shapes and textures, and sometimes even scents and sounds.

-Bell Jar and Pumpkin Display
+1. Bell Jar and Pumpkin Display

-- Fill the log with soil.
+- Fill the log with potting soil.

 - Dig some moss outdoors with a flat spade or buy it from a crafts store.
 Cut a few pieces to cover the exposed soil.

-Sunflowers, Hydrangeas, and Pods
+3. Sunflowers, Hydrangeas, and Pods

-- Fill a vase with acorns.
+- Fill a vase with acorns (gathered or store-bought).

 - Add taller stems of different pods, keeping the arrangement sparse and loose so their individual silhouettes stand out.

-- Pull the circular vines of the wreath apart to add more dimension and create slots for inserting stems and pods.
+- Pull the circular vines of the wreath apart slightly to add more dimension and create slots for inserting stems and pods.

 - Rewire the wreath loosely to stabilize it, and make a wire loop hanger on the back.

-Pumpkin with Chinese Lanterns and Milkweed Pods
+5. Pumpkin with Chinese Lanterns and Milkweed Pods

-- Cut an opening in the top of a pumpkin -- a Cinderella-type pumpkin is shown here.
+- Cut an opening in the top of a pumpkin (a Cinderella-type pumpkin is shown here).

 - Scoop out seeds and any loose pulp.
 Use the hollow pumpkin like a vase, but do not add water.